xabreo/Beatrice-V2-Trainer-Colab/README.md

 ---

-# License
+# Repository License

-The license for this wrapper applies only to the original code contained in this repository.

-It does **not** replace or modify the licenses of Beatrice V2, its original training code, or third-party dependencies.
+This repository currently does not include a separate open-source license.

+The code in this repository is provided as a community-made convenience wrapper around the Beatrice V2 training workflow.

+The Beatrice V2 trainer, its original code, models, and other third-party components are **not owned by this repository** and remain subject to their respective authors' licenses and terms.

-Please refer to the respective upstream repositories for their licenses and terms.
+Please refer to the original Beatrice V2 repositories and the licenses of all third-party components before using, modifying, or redistributing them.

 ---